rakkatak/essential-test/README.md

 The <project_root>/node_server directory node_server contains the contents of the node server.

-To test, in a unix terminal window:
+To test, in another unix terminal window:

 i) Navigte to <project_root>/node_server